Roman Breviary: Later modern reforms

+Abrogation and subsequent reauthorization

+The Second Vatican Council, in its Constitution Sacrosanctum Concilium, asked the Pope for a comprehensive reform of the Hours.
+As a result, in 1970 the Breviary was replaced by the Liturgy of the Hours, which is divided into six different volumes: Advent, Christmas, Lent and Easter and two for the Ordinary Time; the new Hours were promulgated by Pope Paul VI in his apostolic constitution Laudis canticum.

+In his apostolic letter Summorum Pontificum, Pope Benedict XVI allowed clerics to fulfill their obligation of prayer using the 1962 edition of the Roman Breviary in lieu of the Liturgy of the Hours.

 Contents of the Roman Breviary

 At the beginning stands the usual introductory matter, such as the tables for determining the date of Easter, the calendar, and the general rubrics.
 The Breviary itself is divided into four seasonal parts—winter, spring, summer, autumn—and comprises under each part: